vitalik-l/cb-ui/README.md

 * must have visual tests (storybook)
 * must be self-contained (have logic + default style)
 * default styles must be redefined
-* should have unit tests if need
+* should have unit tests

 <h2>Using</h2>